meveo-org/meveo/meveo-admin/ejbs/src/main/java/org/meveo/api/persistence/README.md

 ```

 Headers
-- Persistence-Mode (graph | list) : determine the structure of the body to send
+- Persistence-Mode (graph | list) : determine the structure of the body to send, graph by default

 body (Persistence-Mode = graph)
 ```